Eberhofer/MasterMind/README.md

 # Intro
 A project to explore MasterMind solution strategies. note on the dependencies: The game module uses the standard library only.
 However, some of the solvers use numpy, although at this stage, there is no measurable performance benefit over python lists - numpy is not essential and I may decide to throw it out again.
 Other than that, just the standard library.
-Oh, and it's Python 3.5.2.
+Oh, and it's Python 3.5.2 but it should really work for any python 3 environment.

 ## Games
 The code creates a game from the Game class in the top level of the hierarchy.
 It can be used as follows:

 ```
-from game import Game
+from MasterMind.game import Game
 ```

 Games can then be created using a simple constructor call with the number of slots and the colors (as a space separated string).
 In the following, g is a classic MasterMind with 6 colors and 4 slots while h is a more exotic game with 5 slots and characters from OnePiece as colors.
 Please note that fancy colors are possible, but that they are represented as the first n lower case characters where n is the number of different colors.
 For h, n is 8.
 However, some solvers translate the solution back to the colors given using g.colordict.